orenamema/burger/README.md

 ## Learning Points

-While building this application I've used Handlebars which has been very useful as it allowed me to keep the view and code seperated.
+While building this application I've used `Express Handlebars` which has been very useful as it allowed me to keep the view and code seperated.

 ## Author